International trade

 The world’s largest bilateral flows of merchandise trade run between China and the United States of America

-Main world import flows, billions of United States dollars, 2023
+Main world import flows, billions of dollars, 2024

 UN Trade and Development, UNCTADstat.